Quantum Research Group

 Light has always been the most important aspect for our existence.
 It was a starting force, provider of heat and energy.
 Our perspective on it moved from the godly adoration and mysticism to the physical understanding of the chain of reaction that started life on this planet.
 Today, light is becoming omnipresent in cutting-edge technologies.
 From the optical cables transferring data to physics experiments using quantum optics to develop novel materials, or quantum computers based on light.

 The physical device, through an elaborate set of lenses, mirrors and crystals, creates a pair of entangled photons.
 These entangled photons generate true random numbers.
-These numbers are used to determine the position, colour and the hue in the colour gradient of the QNFTs, thus making a true and unique representation of this phenomenon.
+These numbers are used to determine the position, colour and the hue in the colour gradient, thus making a true and unique representation of this phenomenon.

 ︎︎︎

-The title of each QNFT painting is composed of prefix QNFT and a sequence of unique numbers generated by a quantum entanglement device.
+The title of each painting is composed of prefix PoN and a sequence of unique numbers generated by a quantum entanglement device.

 ︎︎︎

-The digits of that number determine the position, colour and hue in the colour gradient of the QNFT.
+The digits of that number determine the position, colour and hue in the colour gradient based on the Wave function.

 Light installations